We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Email: arundhat at andrew.cmu.edu

-Area: Planning & Learning for Robotics
+Area: Planning and Learning for Robotics

 TOMAS GONZALEZ